 When you’re taking your first draws, you might find that the cigar needs a little more heat to get going.
 You can add that heat while you draw.
 It will ensure that you have a sustained burn, and it’s not going to ruin your cigar.
 Once you’re getting good smoke, you know your cigar is lit, and it should last until you’re done.

 While you’re smoking, you’ll need to manage your ash.
 This isn’t a cigarette.
 You want to avoid tapping the ash as long as reasonably possible.
-You’ll see veterans with very long ash on the end of their piece.
-This isn’t just a show-off maneuver.
-The ash helps prevent overheating, which protects the flavor.
+You’ll see veterans with very long ash on the end of their piece; this isn’t just a show-off maneuver.
+The ash helps keep the cigar from overheating, which protects the flavor.
 When you do need to ash, an incredibly gentle tap is enough.

 As you smoke, you want to remember that this is about pleasure.
 You never need to rush.
 Cigar smoking should be leisurely and relaxed.